 Time Sharing And Parental Responsibility

-The term “parental responsibility” refers to the parent who will make major decisions affecting the health, education and welfare of the child.
-As with time sharing, courts begin with the presumption that parental responsibility should be divided 50-50 between the parents unless the court finds that shared parental responsibility is not in the child’s best interests.
-In that circumstance, the court may order sole parental responsibility to best protect the child.
+As with time sharing, courts begin with the presumption that parental responsibility should be divided equally between parents.
+However, there are situations wherein the court finds that shared parental responsibility is not in the child’s best interests.
+In that circumstance, the court may order sole parental responsibility to one parent to protect the child.

 If you are a military service member, you have the same time-sharing rights as any other parent.
-We can help you understand how time sharing will work, considering the possibility of future deployments or service responsibilities.
+The Law Office of Laura Spencer Coleman can help you understand how time sharing will work, considering the possibility of future deployments or service responsibilities.

 Advocating For The Best Interests Of Your Child

-With most divorcing couples, the well-being of their children is their utmost concern.
-While both parents want what is best for their child, their ideas about how to accomplish this can be dramatically different.
-Time sharing and parental responsibility disputes can be extremely emotional and contentious, and studies have shown that prolonged custody disputes can be very detrimental to a child’s psychological health.
+With the vast majority of couples seeking divorce, the well-being of the children is their biggest concern.
+Even with the child’s best interests at heart, it can be difficult for divorcing parents to agree on how to raise and nurture a child.
+This is why time sharing and parental responsibility disputes can be extremely emotional and contentious.
+Unfortunately, studies have shown that prolonged custody disputes can be detrimental to a child’s psychological health.

 At the Law Office of Laura S. Coleman, P.A., we focus on minimizing the conflict and finding workable solutions that will provide peace and stability for the entire family.
 We are often successful at using mediation and negotiation to facilitate out-of-court settlement of time sharing and parental responsibility disagreements.